 0930: After time in our little bubbles, fresh air and outdoor exercise are just what the doctor ordered… and the Wollongong To Thirroul Bike or Walk Track is a great way to work off any stray kilos that may have crept on during isolation.
 This 14 km stretch is fun, fabulous and you can choose your own adventure - walk all the way to the end or stop at Towradgi Beach for a dip in an ocean bath.

 1300: Diggies Café is a bit of an institution in these parts and the place to grab a huge stack of hotcakes or a yummy meal for a breezy brunch.
 Located in a heritage-listed building overlooking North Beach, Diggies is where locals hang, so you know you’re on to a good thing with price, view and food!

 1500: And what better way to work off a great meal than by a spot of leisure shopping that doesn’t involve groceries or garden essentials?
 We recommend the boutiques around Globe Lane - nestled just off Crown St – as a great place to start.
 Just look for the great street art and you’ll know you’ve arrived.

 And while you’re hitting the shops, why send the family off on a beach fishing tour with Aquilla Fishing Charters?
 They won’t need a fishing license and, if you’re extra cunning, they won’t know how much you’ve spent whilst they were gone!

-2100: If you’re not yet ready to call it a night just yet, kick on at the Howlin’ Wolf Bar – another local hot spot with great music.
+2100: If you've put the kids to bed and you’re not yet ready to call it a night, kick on at the Howlin’ Wolf Bar – another local hot spot with great music.